anddimario/interstellar-js/README.md

 `curl http://localhost:3000/ciao?foo=bar`
 You should see in the response the querystring and the middleware's stdout

+### Arguments and order passed to commands
+Arguments are passed to commands with this order:
+`COMMAND HOSTNAME BODY/QUERYSTRING MIDDLEWARE_STDOUT`
+Where:
+- HOSTNAME: is the hostname from request that you can use to reference for example for find a specific configuration
+- BODY/QUERYSTRING: is the request body (POST) or querystring (GET), both are in json stringify format (optional)
+- MIDDLEWARE_STDOUT: is the output for middlewares (optional)

 ### Setup response content type header (optional)
 You can setup response content type header with this redis hset:
 `hset vhost:localhost:3000:/ciao content_type application/json`